Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 **`Logic Remains the Same`**

-All 5 parallel explorers reported identical move counts (1279) and zero backtracks, confirming that parallel execution does not alter the logic of the algorithm.
+- All 5 parallel explorers reported identical move counts (1279) and zero backtracks, confirming that parallel execution does not alter the logic of the algorithm.

 **`Speed Improvement from Parallelization`**

-- The execution time decreased significantly from 0.01s to as low as 0.0013s due to each process running independently and leveraging separate CPU cores.
+- The execution time decreased significantly from 0.01s to as low as 0.0013s due to each process running independently and leveraging multiple CPU cores.

 - The moves per second metric surged (up to 960,000 moves/sec), as a result of the reduction in computation time.